-- B. The following exceptions shall apply to existing PUDs: - 1.
-If the PUD was adopted after January 1, 2021, amendments for Duplexes, Triplexes, Quadplexes, Townhomes and Cottage Clusters are allowed without a review per CDC 99.120. - a.
-The City may require the applicant to demonstrate through an amended public facility plan or similar mechanism, the site has sufficient provision of public services needed to serve the proposed development, if the proposed development exceeds the planned public service capacity of the PUD. - b.
-The City may require a mix of two or more types of detached or attached residential uses within the PUD or portions of the PUD. - c.
-The City may designate areas within the PUD exclusively for other housing types, such as multi-family residential structure of five dwelling units or more or manufactured home parks. - 2.
-If the PUD was adopted before January 1, 2021, the applicant may request the development of Triplexes, Quadplexes, Townhomes, and Cottage Clusters without a review per CDC 99.120 if the net residential density of at least eight dwelling units per acre is proposed and all dwelling units, at minimum, are detached single-family dwellings or Duplexes on portions of the area not developed as of January 1, 2021.
+B. The following exceptions shall apply to existing PUDs:

+1. If the PUD was adopted after January 1, 2021, amendments for Duplexes, Triplexes, Quadplexes, Townhomes and Cottage Clusters are allowed without a review per CDC 99.120.

+a.
+The City may require the applicant to demonstrate through an amended public facility plan or similar mechanism, the site has sufficient provision of public services needed to serve the proposed development, if the proposed development exceeds the planned public service capacity of the PUD.

+b.
+The City may require a mix of two or more types of detached or attached residential uses within the PUD or portions of the PUD.

+c.
+The City may designate areas within the PUD exclusively for other housing types, such as multi-family residential structure of five dwelling units or more or manufactured home parks.

+2. If the PUD was adopted before January 1, 2021, the applicant may request an amendment to portions of the PUD, not developed as of January 1, 2021, for development of Triplexes, Quadplexes, Townhomes, and Cottage Clusters without a review per CDC 99.120.

+a.
+The proposed net residential density must be at least eight dwelling units per acre and all dwelling units, at minimum, must be detached single-family dwellings or Duplexes.